Pengiran Anak Abdul Aziz

-Pengiran Anak Abdul Aziz (born 23 September 1945) is a nobleman and formerly a police officer from Brunei who previously served as the Controller of the Royal Customs and Excise of Brunei, member of the Royal Succession Council, member of the Royal Council, and the Chief (Yang Di-Pertua) of Jabatan Adat Istiadat Negara.
-He was one of the concept contributors for the change in the name of the Police Force to the Royal Brunei Police Force (RBPF) as a Royal Dignitary, a State Dignitary, and a Member of Councils.
-Notably, he also made changes to the flag, the pattern, and the uniform color of the department's officers and staffs during his tenure as the Controller of the Royal Customs and Excise.
+Abdul Aziz bin Abu Bakar (born 23 September 1945) is a member of the Bruneian royal family as the husband of Princess Masna.
+He served as the Controller of the Royal Customs and Excise Department and later as the Chief of the Jabatan Adat Istiadat Negara or Department of the State Customs.

 Early life and education

-Pengiran Abdul Aziz was born on 23 September 1945, in Kampong Kianggeh, Brunei Town, to Pengiran Jaya Negara Pengiran Haji Abu Bakar.
+Abdul Aziz was born on 23 September 1945 in Kampong Kianggeh, Brunei Town to Pengiran Jaya Negara Pengiran Abu Bakar bin Umar.
 He began his elementary education at Pekan Brunei Malay School in 1954, followed by Jamalul Alam Malay School, Ahmad Tajuddin Malay School (1956–1958), St. Michael's School (1958–1959), and Anthony Abell College (1959–1966).

+Marriage and issue

+In November 1969, Abdul Aziz married Princess Masna at Istana Darul Hana.

+They have five children who all have the style of Yang Amat Mulia and the title of Pengiran Anak.